Carterpearce/SDF-Space-Invaders/Design.md

 ### enemy types:
 Although different enemy types is not new to space invaders. the types of enemys themselves are different.

-- the basic, green butterfly - it does 1 damage and has 1 Hit Point.
+- the basic, green butterfly - it has 1 Hit Point.
-- the moderate, blue butterfly - it does 3 damage and has 2 Hit points.
+- the moderate, blue butterfly - it has 2 Hit points.
-- the dangerous red butterfly - it does 5 damage and has 4 Hit points.
+- the dangerous red butterfly - it has 3 Hit points.

 Enemy 1:
 ![Enemy 1](Images/download.png)